williamyang98/DAB-Radio/README.md

 - Make OFDM demodulator more performant
     - ~~Replace use of cosf and sinf in phase locked loop for fine freq compensation~~
     - ~~Added multithreading to improve performance~~
-    - Reduce overhead due to complex multiplication
+    - Speed up complex multiplication (Karatsuba multiplication needs to be profiled)
+    - Speed up atan2f ([link](https://mazzo.li/posts/vectorized-atan2.html#atan2-primer) needs profiling)
 - ~~Make DAB frame decoder more performant~~
     - ~~Replace inefficient general viterbi decoder with the SPIRAL project's implementation found [here](https://www.spiral.net/software/viterbi.html).~~
 - Profile other parts of the code that are excessively slow